RohitMenon120192/portfolio/README.md

 ***Project 1: Advanced Robotics Automation and Optimization.***

-- Proficient in Dobot Robot Cobot Operation, including Conveyor Belt integration in ROS using Python.
+- **Proficient in Dobot Robot Cobot Operation**, including Conveyor Belt integration in ROS using Python.
 - Successful execution of complex tasks involving forward and inverse kinematics in robotics
 - Improved operational efficiency through real–time color recognition for object identification
-- Implemented YOLO object detection techniques for palletizing processes and object orientation control
+- Implemented **YOLO object detection techniques** for palletizing processes and object orientation control
-- Expertise in using gripper and vacuum systems for pick and place operations in robotics
+- Expertise in using **gripper and vacuum systems** for pick and place operations in robotics
 - Meticulous documentation to maintain accurate project records

-I possess extensive expertise in robotics, ROS, Python programming, and advanced algorithms, making me an asset in the field of robotics and automation, with the potential for significant contributions to academic pursuits and future career opportunities.
+**I possess extensive expertise in robotics, ROS, Python programming, and advanced algorithms, making me an asset in the field of robotics and automation**, with the potential for significant contributions to academic pursuits and future career opportunities.

 **Graduate Service Assistant – Laboratory Assistant and Project Lead @ Ira A. Fulton Schools of Engineering at Arizona State University  (_August 2023_ - present)**